How to register COVID-19 vaccine and reservation by Co-WIN and Aarogya Setu | ExBulletin

 Users enrolling in the vaccine via Co-WIN can add up to 4 members with a single login.
 You also have the option to reschedule the appointment.

 Due to the situation of COVID-19 in India, the government started vaccination of all Indians over the age of 18 earlier this month.
-The vaccination drive for citizens over the age of 18 begins on May 1st, where they can register themselves and the vaccine.
-Family through the government’s Co-WIN platform.
-You can also access it from the Aarogya Setu app.
+Immunization drives for citizens over the age of 18 will begin on May 1st, where they can enroll themselves and their vaccines.
+Family via the government’s Co-WIN platform, also accessible from the Aarogya Setu app.
 You can register up to 4 people using one Co-WIN account.
-Repeat how to register for the COVID-19 vaccine via Co-WIN and Aarogya Setu and everything you need to register yourself and book a date and time to get the COVID-19 vaccine jab.
+We’ll reiterate how to register for the COVID-19 vaccine via Co-WIN and Aarogya Setu, and everything you need to register yourself and book a date and time to get the COVID-19 vaccine jab.

 Users enrolling in the vaccine via Co-WIN can add up to 4 members with a single login.
 You also have the option to reschedule the appointment.